What Is an NFT Really?

 In the future when people try to retrieve this file via IPFS they will ask their local node for the file, and if their local node doesn’t have it it will attempt to get the file from whoever else has it and then cache it for future use.

 Support for IPFS is growing a lot, so much so that among the 107 listed gateways on this list 35 were online and serving images at the time of writing this.
 While 35 might not sound like a huge number each of these gateways could be running any amount of nodes serving petabytes of data.
-Most importantly is that Cloudflare have a gateway and that signals quite a bit of stability to me.

 One last thing to note here is that while IPFS really doesn’t have much to do with crypto in and of itself, and the idea behind it is solid, it still does not have any permanence guarantees.
 If all the nodes (or at least all the nodes caching a specific file) go offline forever those files are lost and cannot be recovered, if those files happened to be related to an NFT you end up with a broken link NFT all over again.